iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

-# iZettle SDK support for tipping
+# Zettle SDK support for tipping
-The purpose of this document is to provide an overview of how to receive tips when taking card payments using the SDK from iZettle.
+The purpose of this document is to provide an overview of how to receive tips when taking card payments using the SDK from Zettle.

 ### Description of tipping flow in the SDK
 The usage of tipping is optional.
 For each call the requestor can specify if tipping should be part of the payment or not.
 If tipping is enabled, the payment will return both the total amount and the tipping amount.